Wholesaling Contract

 What Is a Wholesaling Contract?

-In real estate, a wholesaling contract is an investment strategy that allows someone to act as a middle person between a seller and an end buyer.
+In real estate, wholesaling is an investment strategy that allows someone to act as a middle person between a seller and an end buyer to earn a profit.

 What’s Included in a Wholesaling Contract